 Receive a portion of the payment stream associated with the operation of the field as a gas storage facility.

+Provide to GLO and ENA the first right of refusal to enter into a transaction similar to the one described herein with PNP in respect of the Burnell and Cuthbertson oil fields.

 GLO Role: GLO will:

-1. Lease the capacity and mineral rights in the Kathleen Ann Field from PNP.
+1. Lease the mineral rights and gas storage rights in the Kathleen Ann oil field from PNP.

+2. Lease the surface rights as necessary for gas storage in the Kathleen Ann oil field from owners of such rights.

 Make available gas for the purpose of completing the EOR activities associated with the Field.